hundredblocks/ml-powered-applications/README.md

 - A Flask app demonstrates a simple way to serve results to users

+- The `images/bmlpa_figures` folder contains reproductions of a few figures which were hard to read in the first print version.

 Credit and thanks go to [Bruno Guisard](https://www.linkedin.com/in/bruno-guisard/) who conducted a thorough review of the code in this repository.